eduardor2k/shop-php-assesment/README.md

 An extra comment out of me as a recruiter: I Know that our Team Lead wants good documentation of your code, and also make sure to work via the OOP principle.

 Good Luck

+You can see a demo in the following adress: http://shop.alonsoalbella.com